apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### Key_shared subscription

-A new subscribe type `Key_shared`.
-By `Key_shared` one partition could have several consumers to parallel consume messages, while all messages with the same key will be dispatched to only one consumer ordered.
+A new subscription mode `Key_shared` is introduced in 2.4.0.
+In `Key_shared` subscription mode, one partition could have several consumers to consume messages in parallelism and ensure messages with the same key are distributed to a consumer in order.
 Here is [architecture](http://pulsar.apache.org/docs/en/concepts-messaging/#key_shared)
 for Key_Shared.